yandex/mapsapi-codestyle/js.md

 ```

 ##Comments
-  * In-line comments should be prepend with `//`.
+  * In-line comments should start with `//`.
 Between the `//` and the text of the comment should be one space character.
   * Comments for functions, classes, etc. should be written according to the [jsdoc](http://usejsdoc.org/) documentation syntax.

 ##Function